 • Register the business: any company is registered with the Danish Business Authority and it receives a central company register number or CVR.

-• Register for tax: companies need to register for VAT purposes when they sell goods and services above a certain annual revenue.
+• Register for tax: companies need to comply with the requirements for VAT registration in Denmark when they sell goods and services above a certain annual revenue.

 • Hire employees: a subsidiary can hire Danish employees or transfer existing employees to Denmark easily.

 When opening a subsidiary in Denmark, the founders will also need to open a bank account and set up payroll.
 The business account can be opened with any Danish bank, however, certain information about the foreign company may be required, especially in those cases in which the foreign legal entity holds more than 25% of the shares in the Danish subsidiary.

 The subsidiary is also required to have an office in a Danish city and for this purpose, investors can purchase or rent a property or choose to work via a virtual office.

 The whole process of registration of a Danish subsidiary takes about 4 working days if all the documents are correctly deposited.

 Denmark is often seen as an attractive business destination not only because of the tax policy, for example, there is no withholding tax on the subsidiaries’ shares where the shareholding company keeps at least 10% of the capital, but also because of the ease of doing business.
 Investors who open a company in Denmark are faced with a simple and straightforward process.